Reserve Officers Association: The Officer Journal

 ROA produces a bimonthly journal, The Officer, which focuses largely on national security and defense policy.
 Each issue has a column covering each branch of the armed forces, a Law Review detailing Reservists' civil rights, the National Security Report, a scholarly paper on some aspect of national security, and the annual year-end issue features contributions from all of the Reserve Components' top commanders.
 The magazine goes to ROA members, plus all flag and general officers in the Department of Defense and every member of Congress.

+In 1982, John T. Carlton and John F. Slinkman published “The ROA Story: A History of the Reserve Officers Association of the United States - 1st Edition/1st Printing” book in New York.

 Defense Education Forum

 ROA's Defense Education Forum (DEF) produces a series of programs featuring experts speaking to topics including homeland security, civil affairs, terrorism, continuum of service, USERRA, and civilian-military relations.
 Through its professional development seminars, DEF also provides for serving Reserve officers of all the branches professional networking opportunities, on-site mentoring, briefings by senior Department of Defense officials, access to government and military service leaders, personal career information, and training opportunities.